THIS IS THE

 Hospital Pedro Altamirano" in the early 1980s

 sparked considerable controversy.
-I also hear that many of the stories &
+I am also told that many of the stories &

 poems generated by old people during the early 1980s in the